VikramR001/Resume/README.md

 INTERNSHIP

 Company Name: Rail Infotech Services
 Madurai, India

-Railway Data Network Internship at Rail Infotech Services

-from June 3rd, 2024 to June 8th, 2024.

-Learned railway network operations, ATIS (Automated Train

-Information Systems), and crew monitoring systems through data

-analysis and software/device study.
+Railway Data Network Internship at Rail Infotech Services from June 3rd, 2024 to June 8th, 2024.Learned railway network operations, ATIS (Automated Train Information Systems), and crew monitoring systems through data analysis and software/device study.

 ACHIEVEMENTS

-• Achieved a certification in cloud computing by completing the

-NPTEL course on October 28th 2023, demonstrating proficiency in cloud concepts
+• Achieved a certification in cloud computing by completing the NPTEL course on October 28th 2023, demonstrating proficiency in cloud concepts

 • Awarded Certificate of Presentation from Sethu Institute of Technology, April 5, 2024, for paper titled "Instant Accident Alert System" presented at the International Conference on Recent Innovations in Information and Computing Technologies (RIICT'24).

 SKILLS

  TECHNICAL

  Java
  Sql
  Python